 - Refuse to make an alternate meal and, if given the green light from your doctor, let your child skip the meal.
 Most would argue “if they are hungry they will eat”.
 However, there is a small percentage of kids who will actually starve themselves so be sure to have careful follow-up with the doctor if your child is not growing well.
 In general, most kids will eat when hungry.
 If dinner is skipped and your child starts complaining at bedtime that they are hungry, give a small healthy snack and let them know that they need to make a better choice the next night.
 Don’t forget to have them brush their teeth!
 For repeat offenders, offer a small dinner 30 minutes prior to bedtime so that the hunger can’t be used to stall bedtime.

 - Prepare an alternate meal in advance if you know your child will adamantly refuse what is made, while still encouraging him/her to try new foods.
 Again just put it in front of them and move on.

 Keep in mind that this can be a very emotional issue for parents.
 Once you let your emotions in, kids can use that to their advantage.
-This is how they end up staying on 1 or 2 less than optimal foods every day.
+They will begin to manipulate you into allowing them to only have the same few foods.
 Try to keep the emotion out of the game (calm begets calm) and keep the variety flowing.
 When it comes to junk food, if you don’t have it in the house, they can’t eat it!